Chapter 52: The Integrity of American Elections

 Another concerning practice is aggressive state-voter-registration-roll purges.
 This practice first came to widespread attention during the 2000 presidential race in Florida.
 When the Supreme Court stopped the recounts, George W. Bush led Al Gore by 537 votes.
 What most people don’t realize is that prior to the election, Florida’s Republican Secretary of State Katherine Harris—who also served as Bush’s campaign state co-chair—oversaw a purge of Florida’s voter rolls that used a company with strong Republican ties and that erroneously removed thousands of Democratic leaning voters.
 The list of purged voters was so flawed that the Madison County elections supervisor was surprised to find her name on it as a convicted felon.
 A U.S. Commission on Civil Rights analysis found that the list had at least a 14 percent error rate.
 (26)

 With this successful Florida experience, Republicans turned to purging voter rolls as an election strategy.
 When it is employed, this strategy always hides under the legitimate interest that states have of keeping their voter rolls accurate.
 But if the effort is overly aggressive in a way that targets people who are likely to vote Democratic, then it serves an evil purpose.
 Typically, these efforts go hand in hand with hyped voter-fraud allegations.
 As political journalist Ari Berman, who has extensively studied this issue, writes, “The 2000 election in Florida forever changed American politics and kicked off a new wave of GOP-led voter disenfranchisement efforts. . .
 Bush’s election empowered a new generation of voting-rights critics, who hyped the threat of voter fraud in order to restrict access to the ballot.”
-(27) In 2018, this strategy worked to perfection in Georgia’s gubernatorial election.
-Brian Kemp, Georgia’s Secretary of State and Republican candidate for governor, purged more than half a million names from Georgia’s voting rolls for not having voted in prior elections—the stated assumption being that they had died or moved away.
-A study by American Public Media found that over 100,000 of these people were erroneously removed from the voter rolls.
-When people tried to register, their applications were put on hold due to a strict “exact match” policy that “held up 53,000 pending registrations, mostly of people of color, many over small typos, like a missing apostrophe or hyphen.”
-(28) Kemp won the election by less than 55,000 votes.
-Georgia has continued to purge additional voters, and has been joined by Ohio, Wisconsin, and Oklahoma.
+(27) Voter purges are often riddled with errors, have disparate partisan and racial impacts, and have devastating political consequences.
+Take Ohio as an example, since it has the most aggressive voter purge law in the country—a law that the Supreme Court has upheld as constitutional.
+David Pepper has documented that between 2010 and 2020, the Republican Secretary of State in Ohio has purged some 2 million names from its voter rolls because the people had died, moved out of state, or failed to vote and then failed to return a postcard the state sent them.
+Unfortunately, as the Secretary of State later admitted, the error rate on these purges was at least 20 percent—meaning that hundreds of thousands of Ohioans were mistakenly kicked off the voting rolls.
+These people were disproportionally people of color, Democrats, and residents of Ohio’s most populous urban counties.
+Pepper writes that Ohio’s voter purges constitute straight-out “voter suppression” and “a brutal attack on Ohio’s electorate and democracy.”
+(28)

 Many states erect unnecessary bureaucratic hurdles that serve no election security function, but make it difficult for people to cast their ballots.
 Two important hurdles include shortening the hours when polls are open and closing polling places altogether.
 After the Supreme Court’s Shelby County v.
 Holder (2013) decision to set aside pre-clearance requirements, Southern states closed nearly 1,200 polling places, leaving some counties with only one place to cast a vote.
 Often, polling places were closed in poorer and more urban areas, resulting in long lines to vote.
 Having to wait six to ten hours in order to cast a vote is a completely unnecessary hoop that deprives the voter of time they would spend with their families or opportunity to work.
 As such, it has the functional effect of acting like a poll tax, which the 24th Amendment officially outlawed.
 (29)